 Dessin cafetière italienne

-This designer object has become iconic , conquering the hearts of every Italian kitchen and being exported all over the world.
+This design object has become iconic , it has won the heart of every Italian kitchen and has been exported all over the world.

 Materials needed